jeshraghian/snntorch/docs/tutorials/tutorial_4.rst

 In snnTorch, the spike response model is not directly implemented as a filter.
 Instead, it is recast into a recursive form such that only the previous time step of values are required to calculate the next set of values.
-This significantly reduces the memory overhead during learning.
+This reduces the memory required.

 .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial2/2_9_alpha.png?raw=true
         :align: center